nbrest/kamehouse/kamehouse-mobile/README.md

 echo "" >> ${HOME}/.kamehouse/.shell/shell.pwd
 ```

 - Then use the `build-kamehouse.sh -m mobile` or `build-kamehouse.sh -m mobile -u` script from the root of kamehouse parent project or from kamehouse-mobile dir to build the apk for android (ios build not supported yet).
-Or use `deploy-kamehouse.sh -m mobile` to build and deploy it to kame.com
+Or use `deploy-kamehouse.sh -m mobile` to build and deploy it to the mobile downloads server configured in `${HOME}/.kamehouse/kamehouse.cfg`

 # Install Instructions: